okfde/okfn.de/content/finanzierung/ausgaben.en.md

 <div class="ausgaben"></div>
 <small>** for example infrastructure, book keeping, insurances</small>

-On average, we currently employ 36 people, but not all of them are full-time staff.
+In 2019, on average, we employed 32 people, but not all of them were full-time staff.
+27 team members worked directly from our Berlin office, and five additional team members worked from our labs in Ulm and Fürstenberg or from the Berlin OGP office.